Dr. Victoria Damba

 I was a nurse before I attended medical school.
 I decided to extend my medical training because I liked learning and realized I could afford medical school by utilizing student loans.

 How did you prepare for med school? (extracurricular activities, shadowing, research, MCAT) Was there any part of your application that you felt was lacking and what would you have done differently to improve it?

 My nurse’s training gave me a lot of insight into the medical field and allowed me to be very comfortable working with people.
 It also allowed me to work with and talk with some doctors in St. Louis, many of whom encouraged me to go to medical school.
-I don’t feel my application was lacking in any particular area, but I wish I would have gone sooner (I did not enter medical school until the age of thirty four).
+I don’t feel my application was lacking in any particular area, but I wish I would have gone sooner (I did not enter medical school until the age of 34).
 In my experience, nothing can help prepare you for the basic sciences in medical school.